 - Use images in your XML sitemaps

-Next to image SEO and using images for user experience, images can also play an important role in conversion.
+Besides contributing to SEO and user experience, images can also play an important role in conversion.
 So don’t underestimate the importance of image SEO on your site!